-Human population dynamics or trends, particularly population pressure, and economic development have been acknowledged for many decades as the primary drivers of environmental change (well established).
-More recently, rapid urbanization and accelerating technological innovation have been additional influences.
-There are wide disparities globally in the consumption and production patterns that lie behind those drivers. ﹛2.1.1, 2.2﹜
+GEO-6 identifies five drivers affecting the health of the planet.
+The trends in human population and demographics combined with economic development, and the growth of consumption that this can enable, have been acknowledged for many decades as the primary drivers of environmental change (well established).
+More recently, rapid urbanization, accelerating technological innovation, and climate change have been identified as additional drivers.
+There are wide disparities globally in the consumption and production patterns linked to those drivers. ﹛2.1.1, 2.2; SPM, p.
+6﹜